 The rate of development of Condos in Canada is at the highest level in history.
 The multi-unit projects will likely continue for the next few years because of the presence of incentives and a booming market.
-To see what Canada has in store for prospective home buyers, view this page.
 Years of supply shortages and a sudden convenience and demand for condominium living are the primary drivers of the growth in the sector.

 The population of the country is increasing because of record high immigration numbers across all provinces.
 Here are a few points on the role of the Canadian government in promoting condo living.